1997–98 Illinois Fighting Illini men's basketball team: Regular season

 school history the Illini had gone undefeated against those teams during the course of a season.
-Illinois advanced to the second round of the NCAA tournament after earning a No. 5 seed in the West Regional.
+Illinois advanced to the second round of the NCAA tournament after earning a #5 seed in the West Regional.
 The Illini defense was the Big Ten's best as Illinois finished the year first in scoring defense, fieldgoal defense and three-point defense in conference games.
 Additionally, this would be the inaugural season for the Big Ten tournament, thus reducing the number of regular season conference games by 2, from 18 to 16.
 Illinois received 2nd seed for the tournament.